First used in 1992, the FIFA back pass rule in association football (also called soccer) is often misunderstood and misinterpreted.

 FIFA have commented often about the real reason spectators watch football matches.
 They understand and agree that the attraction is not to admire a goalie standing still with the ball.

 Soccer fans want to see real footballing skills.
-As most supporters know, the prices of seasons tickets rarely goes down.
+As most supporters know, the prices of season tickets rarely goes down.
 They pay money to watch sharp tactical passes, nifty dribbles, and goals.
 Lots of goals!

 Thus, as soon as the keeper has a clear opportunity to deliver the ball in play, they must do so - for the good of the game.